-- 1 Do one of the following: - Right-click the Fiery XF Control icon, and click Show License Information. - On the Help menu, click Fiery XF Server Information.
+- Right-click the Fiery XF Control icon, and click Show License Information. - On the Help menu, click Fiery XF Server Information.

 CREATING A SYSTEM CONFIGURATION

 Fiery XF is installed with one default system configuration that consists of two users, one workflow and one output device.
 You can view system configurations in System Manager.